What is Bullion?

 Is gold bullion a good investment?

 Gold is less volatile than stocks or even other precious metals.
 Hence, many experts see gold bullion as a relatively safe investment.
-They believe it to be a sensible way to diversify a portfolio and hedge against inflation, especially in times of economic downturns.
+They believe it to be a sensible way to diversify a portfolio and hedge against inflation, especially during economic downturns.

 What is the difference between bullion and coins?